-You are a writer or at least you are on your way of becoming one.
+This bunch of blogging tips is essential if You are a writer or at least you are on your way of becoming one.
 You are pumped with excitement about your new project and that’s awesome!
-A blog is a cool way to update people with the news about your life, share your thoughts on world events and specific topics of your expertise or simply express yourself through writing.
+A blog is a cool way to update people with the news about your life, share your thoughts on world events and specific topics of your expertise, or simply express yourself through writing.
 Yet you still know you need to make an effort in order to keep readers coming back and build a community surrounding your content.

 Does it sound a bit intimidating?
 Don’t worry.
-I built this guide to teach you how to overcome that feeling and knock it out of the park with outstanding blog posts that will captivate readers and make you and people you care proud.
+I built this guide about blogging tips to teach you how to overcome that feeling and knock it out of the park with outstanding blog posts that will captivate readers and make you and people you care proud.

 Why do you write?
-What makes your fingers type and do you feel anything while you do it?
-This are a couple of questions you should ask yourself when starting a blog.
-The other one is “Did I leave the stove on?”.
+What makes your fingers type, and do you feel anything while you do it?
+These are a couple of questions you should ask yourself when starting a blog.
+The other one is, “Did I leave the stove on?”.
 I know from personal experience.

-Just as me, a lot of people have the motivation to share their expertise, yet there are other reasons that could boost your creative urge.
+Just like me, a lot of people have the motivation to share their expertise, yet there are other reasons that could boost your creative urge.
 Communicating your story could be one of them.

-You can also start a blog in search for recognition as a personal brand or as an extension of your business.
-There are actual bloggers out there who become famous and that’s incredible!
-Now you won’t have a bunch of people following you around unless you are Chiara Ferragni (and if you are, thanks for reading as usual Ms. Ferragni), though you could definitely make a name out of yourself and perhaps even monetize your content.
+You can also start a blog in search of recognition as a personal brand or as an extension of your business.
+There are actual bloggers out there who become famous, and that’s incredible!
+Now you won’t have a bunch of people following you around unless you are Chiara Ferragni (and if you are, thanks for reading, as usual, Ms. Ferragni), though you could make a name out of yourself and perhaps even monetize your content.

-Finding a community is another nice motive to write.
-Interactivity stands right in the heart of blogging, since you write awesome content which people share and comment.
+Finding a community is another beautiful motive to write.
+Interactivity stands right in the heart of blogging since you write fantastic content which people share and comment on.
 This way, you have the chance to connect with people all over the globe who you might have never known otherwise.
 You could teach people from your experience and learn from theirs as your content gradually becomes a channel for empathy... and inside jokes!

-After you figure out your motivation for the blog, there is still a couple things you should know before publishing content.
+After you figure out your motivation for the blog, there are a couple of blogging tips you should know before publishing content.